 Patients over 65 years old may have a stronger reaction and need a smaller dose.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 Check with your doctor if you have a fever for more than 3 days or if your congestion lasts more than 7 days.
 Get medical help if you have a sore throat for more than 2 days or if you have a sore throat with fever, headache, rash, swelling, nausea, or vomiting.

 If you have difficulty sleeping at night while using this medicine, take your last dose a few hours before bedtime.
 If nervousness, dizziness, or sleeplessness occur, stop using and consult a health care professional.